renesas/ra-fsp-examples/example_projects/ek_ra8d1/i3c_master/i3c_master_ek_ra8d1_ep/i3c_notes.md

 ## Verifying operation ##
 1. Import, generate and build both i3c_master and i3c_slave EPs in different workspaces.
    Before running the example project, make sure hardware connections are done on both master and slave side.
-2. Download i3c_master EP to one EK-RA2E2/EK-RA4E2/EK-RA6E2/EK-RA8M1/EK-RA8D1 kit and run the project.
+2. Download i3c_master EP to one EK-RA2E2/EK-RA4E2/EK-RA6E2/MCK-RA4T1/MCK-RA6T3/EK-RA8M1/EK-RA8D1 kit and run the project.
-3. Download i3c_slave EP to another EK-RA2E2/EK-RA4E2/EK-RA6E2/EK-RA8M1/EK-RA8D1 kit and run the project.
+3. Download i3c_slave EP to another EK-RA2E2/EK-RA4E2/EK-RA6E2/MCK-RA4T1/MCK-RA6T3/EK-RA8M1/EK-RA8D1 kit and run the project.
 4. Now open one Jlink RTT Viewer and connect to the master board and open another/second JlinkRTTViewer and connect it to slave board.
 5. User can perform Menu option operations on the master side and check corresponding results for the Master and Slave EPs on the respective JlinkRTTViewer.
 6. Also on slave side user can perform IBI transfer request using Push button(S2) and verify result on JLinkRTT_Viewer.
+   For MCK-RA4T1/MCK-RA6T3: The user needs to use Toggle switch(S1) instead.

    Below images showcases the I3C Master output on JLinkRTT_Viewer: